mmistakes/so-simple-theme/_posts/2018-03-14-how-to-deploy-applications-to-digitalocean-with-terraform.md

 Initialize Terraform provider with `terraform init`.
 It downloads required provider files and initializes Terraform configuration directory (almost like `git init` command initializes repository in working directory).

-Run `terraform plan` it gives you the list of actions that Terraform will performe on DigitalOcean.
+Run `terraform plan`, it gives you the list of actions that Terraform will performe on DigitalOcean.
 With current infrastructure definition you should see output like this:

 {% gist cf6df72392df8c08ff253299c5a89a5f %}